How to Legally Borrow Money from Licensed Moneylenders in Singapore

 All moneylenders are also required to give borrowers a cautionary statement which warns the borrower of the abusive conduct carried out by some moneylenders.
 Borrowers are also subsequently informed about where to lodge a formal complaint if necessary.

 After a loan has been approved, the moneylender has to deliver to you the correct principal amount of the loan.
-The moneylender is only permitted to deduct upfront a loan approval fee of at most 10% of the principal amount.
+The moneylender is permitted to deduct upfront a loan approval fee of only up to 10% of the principal amount.

-Once you receive the proceeds of the loan, the obligation to pay back the loan now arises, based on the terms agreed upon.
+Once you receive the proceeds of the loan, the obligation to repay the loan now arises, based on the terms agreed upon.

 As the borrower, make sure you are also aware of the following things from the time you receive the money obtained through the loan and even during or after payment: